AmokSolderer/APC/README.md

 ## Changes / What's new?

-A history of the recent changes can be found in our [Changelog](https://github.com/AmokSolderer/APC/tree/AmokWork/DOC/Changes.md)
+A history of the recent changes can be found in the [Changelog](https://github.com/AmokSolderer/APC/tree/master/DOC/Changes.md)

 ## Why this page?